looptify - influencer merch

 Looptify is a High-Profile marketplace platform for notable celebrities, influencers, musicians, professional athletes, and more.
 Fans can gain access to Looptifys High-Profile partners latest individual brands in various merchandise, skin care & beauty-related items, accessories, and other exclusive products.
 This mobile app allows fans to connect with their favorite famous people through a subscription-based system that offers spam-free messaging, livestream, exclusive content and more.

-For access to Kyle Kuzma's exclusive content, limited exclusive products, spam-free messaging.
-Monthly plan is available for $5.99.
+For access to exclusive content, limited authenticated products, spam-free messaging, livestream Q&A, and no ads.
+Monthly plan is available starting at $0.99/mo up to $6.99

-If you choose to purchase a subscription, Payment will be charged to your iTunes account, and your account will be charged within 24hrs prior to the end of the current period.
-Auto-renewal may be turned off at any time by going to your settings in the iTunes Store after purchase.

-- Subscriptions automatically renews unless auto-renew is turned off at least 24-hours before the end of the current period.

 Read more about terms and conditions here: